 Updated: 29th January 2021

-Above you can clearly see the salmon/reddish-pink stripes and long, pale legs of the candy-striped spider, Enoplognatha ovata.
-We can see it has caught and trapped a honey bee (Apis mellifera) - now dead - inside a Japanese anemone flower - a popular flower with bees and other pollinators.
+Below, you can clearly see the salmon/reddish-pink stripes and long, pale legs of the candy-striped spider, Enoplognatha ovata.
+This particular spider has caught and trapped a honey bee (Apis mellifera), which is now dead - inside a pink Japanese anemone flower - a popular flower with bees and other pollinators.

 The tongue (proboscis) of the honey bee is extended.
 Bees stick out their tongues as a reflex when they are about to suck nectar from nectaries.
 This bee may have been caught just as it landed to feed on the nectar inside the flower.